 Butterbur (Kuan Dong)

-Butterbur is an herb used in Oriental medicine and Western medicine.
-With a long history of several applications, including curing the plague, it is mostly used these days to help reduce the duration and intensity of migraines and seasonal allergy symptoms, such as coughs, itchy eyes, and nasal congestion.
+Butterbur is an herb used in both Western medicine and Traditional Chinese Medicine (TCM).
+With a long history of several applications, including curing the plague, it is now commonly used to treat migraines and seasonal allergy symptoms, such as coughs, itchy eyes, and nasal congestion.

-Below is an overview of Butterbur (Kuan Dong), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Butterbur (Kuan Dong).
+Below is an overview of butterbur, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of butterbur.

 Also Known As: Sweet Coltsfoot, Blatterdock, Butter-dock, Butterfly Dock, Umbrella Plant, Langwort, Flapperdock, Bog Rhubarb